By Diane Burroughs

 People are living longer than ever these days thanks to improved medicine, cleaner living and healthier eating.
 Our pets are living longer, too with the help of fresh food.
 Just look at the number of gourmet and state-of-the-art dog foods available–and the number of brands is increasing yearly.
 Owners pay premium prices for these top-shelf diets and are happy to do so.

 There is no reason you bird(s) shouldn’t enjoy the same treatment.
-If you aren’t doing it already, make one of the commercial bird foods a major component of your bird’s diet, cutting way back on seed, which offers inadequate nutrition and too much fat.
+If you aren’t doing it already, make one of the premium commercial bird foods a major component of your bird’s diet, cutting way back on seed, which offers inadequate nutrition and too much fat.
 With some persistence you can get your bird to become accustomed to a commercial diet by mixing it with some of its favorite soft foods and limiting access to seed.
 Commercial bird food by Harrison’s, Roudybush and Goldenfeast are among the brands most used by bird owners.

 The winter’s scant fruit and veggie offerings give way in spring and summer to delicious seasonal berries like strawberries, raspberries, blackberries and blueberries.
 Standard melon varieties like watermelon, cantaloupe, honeydew and casaba become increasingly available, as do tropical fruits such as papayas, bananas, mangos, star fruits, kiwis and passion fruits.
 Figs, plums, apricots, peaches, nectarines, grapes and pineapples are other sweet choices.